asgerb/mux-rails/README.md

 and run `bundle install`.

-Mount the engine in your routes:
+Then mount the engine in your routes:

 ```ruby
 # config/routes.rb
 mount Mux::Engine, at: "/mux" # provide a custom path
 ```

-Make sure to configure the webhooks at mux.com to point to `https://yourwebsite.com/mux/events`.
+Remember to configure the webhooks at mux.com to point to `https://yourwebsite.com/mux/events`.

 ## Usage